-Art Podcasts for Reaching That Next Step in Your Career
+Art Podcasts for Reaching Your Next Career Goal

 This weekly podcast run by Stanford University’s speaker series, spotlights issues like the ethics of innovation, pushing through difficulties as an entrepreneur, and using crowdsourcing to your advantage.
 Even if you’re a mid-career artist, you can learn from the podcasts’ entrepreneurial life hacks or from the bootstrapping with flair episode, where Susan Feldman, a New York-based e-commerce industry trailblazer digs into how she went from bootstrapping her home decor business, One Kings Lane, during the 2008 recession.
 This is certainly one of the key podcasts where artists can learn how to put their entrepreneurial skills to work.

 Few podcasts for artists drill down into the details of the day-to-day hustle like The Art A&A Podcast.
 Hosted by Toronto business coach Lezley Davidson, who calls her podcast the place “where creatives learn to business,” the series covers everything from organizational tools to marketing your art better.
 There is an entire episode devoted to the Press kit checklist, which helps artists navigate the murky task of pitching your work to art critics and journalists; another espouses the formula for signing up for an art show convention.